lholden/yade/README.md

 # Yet Another Derive Error (Yade)
 [![](https://img.shields.io/crates/v/yade.svg)](https://crates.io/crates/yade) [![](https://travis-ci.org/lholden/yade.svg?branch=master)](https://travis-ci.org/lholden/yade)

-Yade is a set of derive macros designed to generate the boilerplate around using the `Error` trait in Rust.
+Yade is a set of derive macros designed to generate the boilerplate for the `Error` trait in Rust.
 This crate supports `enum`, `struct`, unit, tuple struct, and ErrorKind styled Error types.

 Yade does not set out to solve any of the problems with the Rust `Error` trait.
 If you are interested in an alternative trait for error handling that attempts to address the shortcomings of `Error`, please check out the [Failure](https://github.com/withoutboats/failure) project.